critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

     	scene-0001
     	scene-0002

+Screen grabs taken with the **Screenshot** button are stored in the `Grabs`.
+It is permissible for this directory to be empty.

 Inside of the `Modes` folder there are two modes.
 So in the example shown above, the two modes available on EYESY would be `S - Circle Scope Connected`, and `T - Density Cloud`.
 And once more, the practice with factory modes is that a leading `S - ` indicates a scope mode while a leading `T - ` signifies a trigger mode (see chapter one).

-Scenes are stored as individual **folders** inside the **Scenes** directory.
+Scenes are stored as individual **folders** inside the `Scenes` directory.
 Each scene has its own folder, making it easier to organize, rename, and manage them.

 Scenes are **loaded alphabetically**, so you can rename them to change their order.